MaxZabarka/comfyUI-Realtime-Lora/README.md

 - If your LoRA looks overcooked or the subject bleeds into everything, lower the learning rate
 - If your LoRA is too weak after 400-500 steps, try more steps before raising the learning rate, its already high in the example workflows.

+## Support

+If this tool saves you time or fits into your workflow, consider [buying me a coffee](https://buymeacoffee.com/lorasandlenses).

+I'm currently between contracts due to family circumstances, which has given me time to build and maintain this project.
+Your support helps me keep developing it.

+No perks, no tiers - just a way to say thanks if you find it useful.

 ## Credits

 This project is a usbility wrapper that calls these excellent training tools: